 Michael Schumacher has had the most pole positions here, with seven, while Mercedes overtook Ferrari as the team with the most poles here in 2020 – their tally now standing at nine.
 Lewis Hamilton gave British drivers the outright record for most poles at the circuit in 2021, recording the nation’s ninth pole here.

-Lewis Hamilton, Kimi Raikkonen, Valtteri Bottas and Fernando Alonso are the only drivers on the current grid to have taken pole here.
-Hamilton has taken six pole positions in Spain and Raikkonen has started from the front twice.
-Bottas and Alonso have taken one pole each here.
+Lewis Hamilton, Valtteri Bottas and Fernando Alonso are the only drivers on the current grid to have taken pole here.
+Hamilton has taken six pole positions in Spain, while Bottas and Alonso have taken one pole each here.

 Four drivers have taken back-to-back poles at this track.
 Michael Schumacher, Mika Hakkinen, Mark Webber and Lewis Hamilton are the drivers who’ve achieved this.
 Schumacher is the driver with the most consecutive poles at the track.
 He took pole in every season between 2000 and 2004.
 Meanwhile, Hamilton is the only driver to have taken consecutive poles on multliple occasions at the track.
 He did so in 2016-2018 and in 2020-2021.